Meghanab1909/MPCA-Lab-ARM-Assembly-Codes/Week 3/Questions.md

 ### Home Assignment Questions:

 5. a.
-Write an ALP using ARM7TDMI  to perform Convolution using MUL  instruction (Addition of multiplication of respective numbers of loc A and loc B).<br>
+Write an ALP using ARM7TDMI  to perform Convolution using MUL  instruction <br>(Addition of multiplication of respective numbers of loc A and loc B).<br>
    b.
-Write an ALP using ARM7TDMI to perform Convolution using MLA instruction (Addition of multiplication of respective numbers of loc A and loc B).
+Write an ALP using ARM7TDMI to perform Convolution using MLA instruction <br>(Addition of multiplication of respective numbers of loc A and loc B).

 6. Write an ALP using ARM7TDMI to find the sum of all the BCD digits of a given 32-bit number. (hint:788 =7+8+8)